epccs/RPUno/Eeprom/README.md

 Depends on avr/eeprom.h from avr-libc <http://www.nongnu.org/avr-libc/user-manual/group__avr__eeprom.html>.

-For how I setup my Makefile toolchain see <http://epccs.org/indexes/Document/DvlpNotes/LinuxBoxCrossCompiler.html>.
+For how I setup my Makefile toolchain <http://epccs.org/indexes/Document/DvlpNotes/LinuxBoxCrossCompiler.html>.

-With optiboot installed run 'make bootload' and it will compile and then flash the MCU the same way Arduino does, but without any Arduino stuff.
+With a serial port connection (set the BOOT_PORT in Makefile) and optiboot installed on the RPUno run 'make bootload' and it should compile and then flash the MCU.

 ```
 rsutherland@straightneck:~/Samba/RPUno/Eeprom$ make bootload